 Usage notes

-For limitations on supported database versions, operating systems, and backup features, see Compatibility list and limitations.
+Limitations apply to supported database versions, operating systems, and backup features.
+For more information, see Compatibility list and limitations.

 Ensure that the ECS instance has .NET Framework 4.5 or later installed.

-SQL Server does not support database files that are located on a compressed file system.
+SQL Server does not support database files on a compressed file system.
 For more information about database installation limitations, see File Locations for Default and Named Instances of SQL Server.

-If an SQL Server database uses the simple recovery model (the Log Backup), Log Backup is not supported.
-Use Full Backup or Cumulative Incremental Backup instead.
+When a SQL Server database is configured in the simple recovery model (the default), Log Backup is not supported.
+Use Full Backup or Cumulative Incremental Backup.

-The master database in SQL Server supports only Full Backup.
-Cumulative Incremental Backup and Log Backup are not supported.
+The master database in SQL Server supports only Full Backup, not Cumulative Incremental Backup or Log Backup.

 Procedure